jycc-267/jycc-267.github.io/index.md

 During UChicago's <a href="https://mpcs-courses.cs.uchicago.edu/2024-25/autumn/courses/mpcs-51083-1">Cloud Computing course</a> in Autumn 2024, I developed the Genomics Annotation Service (GAS)—a scalable, fault-tolerant, and cost-effective system designed to efficiently manage asynchronous workflows in a distributed cloud environment.
 The architecture leverages Amazon S3 for storing input files, results, and logs, while DynamoDB ensures persistent storage of job metadata.
 To enhance scalability and reliability, I implemented asynchronous inter-process communication and serverless workflows for various system functions.

 I utilized Amazon SNS, SQS, and <a href="https://www.redhat.com/en/topics/automation/what-is-a-webhook">webhooks</a> to enable decoupled communication between system components, allowing the web application to publish job requests asynchronously.
 This design ensured that each service could scale independently in a cost-effective manner.
 For data archival and restoration, I created serverless workflows using AWS Step Functions and Lambda that integrated with <a href="https://docs.stripe.com/api">Stripe’s payment API</a>, facilitating efficient lifecycle management between S3 and Glacier based on user tiers, including users' account data and uploaded files.
 To handle varying workloads, I implemented auto-scaling and load balancing for both the web servers and the annotators, ensuring seamless performance under dynamic conditions.
-For more detailed , please watch my <a href="https://youtu.be/gnoWB4kkvcg">demo video</a>.
+For more detailed introduction, please watch my <a href="https://youtu.be/gnoWB4kkvcg">demo video</a>.

 The Github repo for this project is private, but I've made the exported code available <a href="https://drive.google.com/file/d/1OJ5KSlXKvHIr8I5Tw-sYudv_NDYaP3Jb/view">here</a>.